aymenhamrouni/Interactive-Word-Embedding-Projector-from-Google/README.md

 # Implementation

-There are multiple ways of doing this, a way that I did it was downloading a pre-trained word embedding model called GloVe, that can create those meaningful vectors for you.
-There are other ones besides GloVe).
+There are multiple ways of doing this, a way that I did it was downloading a pre-trained word embedding model called GloVe, that can create those meaningful vectors for you (there are other ones besides GloVe).
 GloVe embedddings(https://nlp.stanford.edu/projects/glove/), downloadable code is in Python file.

 My motivation behind this was once you build your deep learning algorithim, it really makes sense to see how your data interacts and so why would I use something like this:<br />